Florida Medigap Plans: What's the Difference?

 *** After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.

-Getting Prescription Drug Coverage (Part D) with a Florida Medigap Plan
+How To Get Prescription Drug Coverage with a Medigap Policy in Florida

-To get your prescriptions covered with your Medigap policy, you need to buy a Medicare Part D plan.
-Basic plans start at less than $20 per month in most places.
+To get prescription drug coverage with a Medigap policy you need a stand-alone Florida Medicare Part D plan.
+The most basic plans start at less than $20 and are worth getting, even if you don't have regular prescriptions.

 - What are the Different Medicare Supplement Plans?